stanford-ssi/habmc-tutorials/ruby/ruby-02.md

 ```bash
 ruby run.rb
 ```
 Bonus points for guessing what that will do.

+**For Ubuntu Users:** Rejoice, for we are no longer using pure Ubuntu.
+We're now in some bastardised, nightmare version of it that docker conjured up.
+However, this means we no longer have to use the sudo command before every single thing we run.
+Keep in mind, however, that we have to go back to using the sudo command once we return to our proper root (the **/** directory) from the docker root.

 ## Functions
 We have a serious problem: no overly convoluted story line to annoy you enough that you finish this tutorial out of spite.